 - 1. From REAPER's Options menu, open the Customize menus/toolbars window. - 2.
 Display the drop down menu list and choose Ruler/arrange context. - 3.
 Click on any one of the commands in this menu for example Set selection to items. - 4.
 Click on the Add... button, then choose Action...
-This opens the Actions List Editor window. - 5.
-In the filter box type: mark renum this finds the action Markers: Renumber all markers in timeline order. - Select this action then click on Select/close.
+This opens the Actions List Editor window. - In the filter box type: mark renum this finds the action Markers: Renumber all markers in timeline order. - 6.
+Select this action then click on Select/close.
 The Actions window will close and you will be returned to the Customize menus/toolbars window.
 This action has now been added to the menu and is selected (see right). - 7.
 With the item still selected, click on Rename... - 8.
 You will be prompted for a new name.
-Type: Renumber markers and press Enter. - To move this up the menu, drag and drop it above Zoom selection.

-- 11. Make sure you have enabled the option Include default menu as submenu. - 12.
+Type: Renumber markers and press Enter. - To move this up the menu, drag and drop it above Zoom selection. - 10.
+Now select the item (lower down the list) Insert empty space in selection.
+Click on Remove to remove this from the menu. - 11.
+Make sure you have enabled the option Include default menu as submenu. - 12.
 Click on OK. - 13.
 Create some markers in this project, out of timeline order. - 14.
 Right-click on the ruler/timeline (see right).
 Choose Renumber markers to renumber your markers. - 15.
 Notice at the bottom of this context menu the item Default menu: Ruler/arrange context.
 This can be used to access the original context menu. - 16.
 If you wish to restore this menu to its original state, open the Customize menus/toolbars window again and with the Ruler/arrange context still selected, click on Reset then Reset current menu/toolbar to default.
 Click on Save then Close.